jump-dev/MathOptInterface.jl/docs/src/submodules/Nonlinear/overview.md

 julia> expr = ExprNode(:+, [ExprNode(:^, [ExprNode(:sin, [x]), 2.0]), x]);
 ```

-This datastructure follows our Polish prefix notation very closely, and we can
+This data structure follows our Polish prefix notation very closely, and we can
 easily identify the arguments to an operator.
 However, it has a significant
 draw-back: each node in the graph requires a `Vector`, which is heap-allocated
 and tracked by Julia's garbage collector (GC).
 For large models, we can expect